error-taxonomy/taxonomy/CONTRIBUTING.md

-# Contributing to Faceted Taxonomy Project
+# Contributing to Faceted Error Taxonomy Project

-Thank you for your interest in contributing to the Faceted Taxonomy Project!
+Thank you for your interest in contributing to the Faceted Error Taxonomy Project!
 We welcome contributions in the form of new terms, improved structure, or bug fixes.

 ## How to Contribute